DelineaXPM/delinea-platform/Scripts/SecretServer/EntraId/Instructions.md

 - Tenant ID

-- application ID (which originates from an App Registration in Azure AD / EntraID)
+- Application ID (which originates from an App Registration in Azure AD / EntraID)

 - Client Secret (which again originates from an App Registration in Azure AD / EntraID)